BENEFITS OF WATERCRESS

 – Gallstones or kidney stones: The use of this plant can help to prevent the formation of stones in the kidney or the gallbladder.
 Nevertheless, it is used like preventive more than like curative, since it does not have to be administered when the gallbladder or the kidneys are inflamed because it can increase the inflammation.
 (Eat the fresh plant in salads)

-– Liver: In case of diseases of the liver, such as liver failure, the watercresses help to clean this organ and facilitate its recovery.
+– Liver: In case of diseases of the liver, such as liver failure, the watercress helps to clean this organ and facilitate its recovery.
 (Eat the fresh plant in salads)

 Eating fresh watercress salad will help anorexics or patients with little appetite to have more appetite.
 We must not forget, however, that watercress should be eaten in moderation, since an excess of this plant can stimulate too much irritating the stomach.
 I has also be eaten with a lot of wisdom by those who, by nature, have sensitive or too acidic stomachs.